cpiccirilli1/FlowersBSKY/README.md

     return settings
 ```
-- This script was meant to be run with a task scheduler or chronjob.
+- This script was meant to be run with a task scheduler or [cronjob](https://crontab.guru/).
 If you would like to help make it a service or Daemon please let me know.
 - Use of searchlist_use needs to be "False" for static_term use.
 - You will see preset examples in each list.
 Feel free to clear them out and follow the formatting example.